-There were a time when I had to produce a lot of content in very short period of time.
+There was a time when I had to produce a lot of content in very short period of time.
 Part of my business development duties was the draft of the comprehensive responses to various Calls Of Tenders and proposals providing specialize solutions and approaches, towards various clients!
 And this it was a lot of writing!

 In order to do more efficient my work and manage to cope with all this writing tasks, I was relying on the power of templates to help me manage all this workload.